A brute-force search for R-symmetric Wess-Zumino models: Interpretation and Discussion

-where the Stirling's approximation is used to derive the last equality.
-All the inner loops of step \ref{st:3} have polynomial time complexity with properly optimized algorithms.
+where Stirling's approximation is used to derive the last equality.
+All the inner loops of step \ref{st:2b} have polynomial time complexity with properly optimized algorithms.
 So the total time complexity of the dataset construction is $O(N^{2 N})$, and the algorithm belongs to the complexity class with exponential run time (EXP).
-On the other hand, whether a given $\hat{r}$ is in the dataset can be verified in polynomial run time through the procedure from step \ref{st:3d} to step \ref{st:3g} to exclude reducible models, as well as step to ensure the uniqueness of R-charges.
-Thus the problem belongs also to the complexity class with non-deterministic polynomial time (NP).
+On the other hand, whether a given $\hat r$ is in the dataset can be verified in polynomial run time through the procedure from step \ref{st:2biv} to step \ref{st:2bvii} to exclude reducible models, as well as step \ref{st:2bi} to ensure the uniqueness of R-charges.
+Thus finding one solution $\hat{r}$ belongs to the complexity class with non-deterministic polynomial time (NP).
+But constructing the whole model dataset is more complicated and can not be classified as NP.

-The brute-force search of the dataset with larger $N$ requires more run time which grows exponentially.
+The brute-force search of the dataset with a larger $N$ requires more run time which grows exponentially.
 Using the estimation~\eqref{eq:6-01}, the time complexities for $N = 6$ and $N = 7$ are respectively about $200$ and $70000$ times of the time complexity for $N = 5$.
 A better search algorithm and optimized code may reduce the run time, but unless there is an algorithm of polynomial time complexity, the exhaustive search quickly becomes impracticable as $N$ grows, and one must turn to a non-exhaustive sampling.
-Eventually, if SUGRA extensions of Wess-Zumino models are used as the low energy description for flux compactification of type IIB superstring theory, the number of fields $N$ corresponds to the number of the complex structure moduli, or the Hodge number $h^{2, 1}$ of the Calabi-Yau manifold, which can be up to several hundred for some known Calabi-Yau manifolds.
-We expect that new technologies such as machine learning may help us to construct the dataset for such a huge $N$.
+Eventually, if SUGRA extensions of Wess-Zumino models are used as the low energy description for flux compactification of type IIB superstring theory, the number of fields $N$ corresponds to the number of the complex structure moduli, or the Hodge number $h^{2, 1}$ of the Calabi-Yau manifold, which can be up to several hundred for some known Calabi-Yau manifolds~\cite{Candelas:1987kf, Kreuzer:1992bi, Kreuzer:1992np, Avram:1996pj, Kreuzer:2000qv, Kreuzer:2000xy, Johnson:2014xpa, Anderson:2015iia, Anderson:2017aux, CYdata:websites}.
+We expect that new technologies such as machine learning~\cite{Ruehle:2020jrk} may help us to construct the dataset for such a huge $N$.